 The last point is especially important, considering that athletes’ bodies can adapt to lower protein intakes over that adaption period.
 Isotope tracer studies have suggested that there are four stages of protein metabolism: deficiency, accommodation, adaptation, and excess.
 Nitrogen balance studies may show that people are in nitrogen balance at lower intakes of dietary protein because the body adapts to this lower amount by downregulating physiologically relevant pathways, like muscle protein synthesis and immune function.
 However, for a bodybuilder interested in maximizing muscle growth, this accommodation is not beneficial.
 Rather, the focus should be on conditions when both optimal growth and immune function are present.

 The Indicator Amino Acid Oxidation (IAAO) technique is a method for determining protein requirements that overcomes many of the shortcomings of nitrogen balance studies.
 For instance, only a minimal adaptation period is required before testing of protein requirements.
-The IAAO method is based on the concept that when one essential amino acid is deficient for protein synthesis, then all other essential amino acids, including the “indicator” amino acid, will be oxidized for energy because protein cannot be readily stored like carbohydrate or fat (see figure 1 of ERD #19, Volume 1, How much protein does grandpa really need?).
+The IAAO method is based on the concept that when one essential amino acid is deficient for protein synthesis, then all other essential amino acids, including the “indicator” amino acid, will be oxidized for energy because protein cannot be readily stored like carbohydrate or fat (see figure 1 of Study Deep Dive #19, Volume 1, How much protein does grandpa really need?).
 Dietary amino acids must be incorporated into bodily tissues via protein synthesis or oxidized for energy and excreted from the body.

 The study under review used the IAAO technique to determine the protein requirements of young male bodybuilders.
 This is the first study to use the IAAO technique in this population, and will provide important information for helping to establish protein recommendations for bodybuilders while avoiding the shortcomings of nitrogen balance assessments.